AbdouMch/symfony5-tuto/README.md

-# Tutorials, Friendship & Symfony5
+# Symfony5

 Well hi there!
-This repository holds the code and script for the [Symfony5 Tutorials](https://symfonycasts.com/tracks/symfony) on SymfonyCasts.
+This repository holds the base code and script for the [Symfony5 Tutorials](https://symfonycasts.com/tracks/symfony) on SymfonyCasts.

+I containerised the application with docker to simplify the installation and the reuse of the project.
+Also, I added some features like:
+* REST-Full API with versioning and serialization using FosRESTBundle
+* Realtime push notification with Mercure protocol
+* Front-end route generation with FosJSROutingBundle

 ## Setup